-Dr Gavin Chan (MBBS, Cosmetic Physician, Liposuctionist) explains, “Frown anti-wrinkle injections are the most popular cosmetic procedure in the world, but with them comes the most dreaded but not common complication of a droopy eyelid.”
+Dr Gavin Chan (MBBS, Cosmetic Doctor, Liposuctionist) explains, “Frown anti-wrinkle injections are a popular cosmetic procedure across the world, but with them comes the most dreaded but not common complication of a droopy eyelid.”
 This uncommon complication from a common and seemingly easy procedure is where a patient can experience one of their eyelids drooping a week or so after the anti-wrinkle treatment.
 In the unlikely incidence that this occurs, the eyelid will remain like that for three months or whenever the injection wears off.
-You don’t need to be put off having anti-wrinkle injections frown treatment though.
 Dr Gavin Chan has tips and techniques on how to avoid droopy eyelid when having the world’s most popular anti-wrinkle procedure.

 What is anti-wrinkle frown treatment?

 Anti-wrinkle injections are made from natural, purified proteins, which are based on an inhibitor that blocks the nerves, which cause your facial muscles to contract.
 This stops your nerve fibres from firing (1.12) and activating the muscle.
 When anti-wrinkle injections are used in facial muscles that are causing wrinkles, they relax and create a smoother, fresher and younger looking appearance.
 Due to TGA restrictions, we can’t reveal the name of these injections.